 Because the expendable fund is comprised of undistributed net investment income that is wholly available for disbursement (subject to compliance with the Disbursement Policy and donor purpose restrictions), disbursements to the National Ballet can be sustained for much longer in difficult market environments where disbursements may have otherwise had to be suspended under a combined structure.
-This was particularly important this year, at a time of significant market volatility, as losses were shared pro rata amongst the related funds and provided much needed resilience to maintain the annual disbursement.
+This is particularly important during times of significant market volatility, as losses can be shared pro rata amongst the related funds and provide much resilience to maintain the annual disbursement.

 Whenever the endowment fund shares in losses that cause the market value to be below the historical gift amounts, additional annual allocations of investment income from the endowment fund to the expendable fund are suspended until rising market values restore the original gift book value.
 Disbursements from the expendable fund to the National Ballet may continue so long as expendable funds remain.
-Since extreme market movements tend to reverse over time, the fund separation has the effect of smoothing and maintaining disbursements over the medium term, while leaving effectively unchanged the total amount disbursed over the long-term.
+Since extreme market movements tend to reverse over time, the fund separation has the effect of smoothing and maintaining disbursements over the medium term, while leaving effectively unchanged the total amount disbursed over the long term.